 Online trading platforms allow investors to buy and sell stocks, bonds, and funds and invest in currency.
 Unlike traditional brick-and-mortar brokers, online brokers are for do-it-yourself investors looking to save costs and simplify investing by doing their trading on the internet.

-Choosing a stock trading platform depends on your needs and investment style.
-What to look for.
+Choosing a trading platform depends on your needs and investment style.
+Here are a few points about what to look for.

 Investor, know thyself:

-• Investment goals: Are you saving for retirement, building a short-term portfolio, or day trading?
+- Investment goals: Are you saving for retirement, building a short-term portfolio, or day trading?
+For the latter, we compiled a list of the best day trading platforms in the UK.

 Research platform options: